Kirandul: Air transport

 The airport was predominantly used by political leaders and insurgency operation-related activities by the army and the police.
 With the recent developments, the airport will serve the population of the nearby districts well and would act as a means of promoting tourism in the State.
 The airport also helped in boosting the vaccination programme against Covid-19 as the various medical equipment and medicines were conveniently transported.
-The other nearest airports are Raipur Airport in the capital city of Raipur and Visakhapatnam Airport, Andhra Pradesh.
+The other nearest airports are Raipur Airport in the capital city of Raipur and Alluri Sitarama Raju International Airport, Andhra Pradesh.